Thank goodness for agricultural tourism in Kansas. Pumpkin patches, corn mazes, and fun farms are all enjoyed outdoors, so go have some fun in 2021!

 Location: 10007 SW Indianola Rd, Augusta, KS 67010, (316) 733-8909

 Dates: Saturday, Sept.
 25 through Sunday, Oct.
 31, 2021

 Times: Wednesdays to Fridays 9 a.m.–3 p.m.; Saturdays 10 a.m.–6 p.m.; Sundays noon–6 p.m.

 Applejack Pumpkin Patch has a pumpkin patch, play area, petting zoo, hayride, corn maze, zip line, big slide, and more activities included in admission.
 Some activities available for an additional fee.
 The artillery line and adult pedal cars are only available on the weekend.
 No outside food, no pets permitted.

 Cost: Admission is $10 for ages 3 and up.
 Pumpkins are extra.
 Military and seniors get half-price admission with ID.
 No checks accepted.

 Location: 8135 S. 119 St. West, Clearwater, KS 67026 (316) 706-5391

 Times: Saturdays and Sundays 10 a.m.–7 p.m.
 Haunted evening activities are 7–10 p.m.
 Saturdays only or Wednesday and Friday nights by appointment only

-The farm also has haunted evening activities that consist of zombie paintball, haunted house (the Barn of Fear) and corn maze.
-The haunted activities are also available by reservation only on Wednesday and Friday nights during the season.
+The farm also has haunted evening activities on Friday and Saturday nights that consist of zombie paintball, haunted house (the Barn of Fear) and corn maze.

 P and M Pumpkin Ranch